Research Experience for Undergraduates (REU) Combinatorics, Algorithms, and AI for Real Problems (CAAR)

 HOW TO APPLY?

-• Anyone ugrad (Freshman OR Sophmore OR Junior OR Senior) who is going to a College in America may apply.
+4) Anyone who is a Freshman OR Sophmore OR Junior OR Senior in a College in America can apply.

 All undergrads who have a basic understanding of Algorithms, Discrete Mathematics, and Computer Programming are encouraged to apply.
-We have some (not much!) money to provide some support for some non-citizens from American schools.
 If you are in this category say so in your personal essay.
 If your school will pay for some of the cost then let us know.
-(All students who apply must be attending an American school.)

 WHAT WILL YOU GET?